SD2E/omics_tools/README.md

 web application.

 If you want to use this tool to perform differential expression testing then there are some options:
-1. Run the tests within python using the rpy2 R interface, best when run on a multi-core machine.
+1. Run the tests within python using the rpy2 R interface.
+For 200+ tests, use on a workstation (24+ cpu).

 2. If you have access to a HPC cluster an option to produce script files is available.
-This is probably the fastest compute option, but requires knowledge of a job scheduler and external file manipulation.
+This is probably the fastest compute option, but requires knowledge of a job scheduler and a few extra steps.

    Modify ```differential_expression.make_hpc_de_files``` with appropriate system paths.